Welcome to Summit Emotional Health

 Alma’s passion is engaging with young people, including spending time with her two grandsons, Carter and Grady.
 While it may seem like work, she enjoys coordinating programs and events for ASK Childhood Cancer Foundation, such as weekend retreats, after-school tutoring programs and summer camps.

-Alex primarily consults with individuals aged 12 – 29 years old who are interested in developing a mindfulness practice as a life skill for peak performance and peace of mind.
-Mindfulness is the practice of bringing complete attention to the present as a means of increasing satisfaction with the current moment’s sensations and feelings.
-Specifically, Alex helps clients understand the attitudes of mindful living and the link between a healthy mind and a healthy body.
-Using guided meditations, his work focuses on leading clients to cultivate mindfulness-based strategies that will enable them to face difficult challenges and develop emotionally intelligent leadership skills.
+Collin consults with individuals of all ages who are interested in developing a mindfulness practice as a life skill for peak performance, stress management and peace of mind.
+Specifically, Collin helps clients understand the link between a healthy mind and a healthy body through the awareness of how mindfulness, exercise, nutrition and sleep play a vital role in their well-being.
+Using formal and informal practices, his work focuses on leading clients to cultivate mindfulness-based strategies that will enable them to face difficult challenges and develop emotionally intelligent leadership skills.
 These sessions are a non-therapeutic approach to personal growth, and not intended to replace professional help related to mental or physical health.

 Frequently Asked Questions